-3.5 Coordination with education agencies and local school districts to ensure planning for schools and child care programs are consistent and complement each other14 3.6 Coordination with public health agencies to ensure timely and accurate communication with child care providers in the event of a public health emergency15 3.7 Coordination with voluntary organizations that provide support for child care and provision of temporary child care or respite care services (if needed)15 3.8 Coordination with local business owners and non-profit organizations to donate supplies to child care providers to stock emergency kits 3.9 Coordination with tribal communities and agencies, when applicable, to ensure tribal child care programs are included in statewide emergency planning and response efforts 3.10 Coordination with social service agencies that also serve families with young children 3.11 Coordination across State jurisdictional lines, particularly in border States which may serve families that must be evacuated from disaster areas 4.
-Regu latory Requirements and Technical Assistance for Child Care Providers 18 4.1 Coordination with child care licensing and regulatory agencies to ensure providers plan in advance for disasters, including provisions for evacuation and relocation, shelter-in-place, reunification with families, and accommodation of children with special needs 4.2 Strategies to provide ongoing technical assistance, training, resources, and support to center-based and family child care providers to help them better prepare for emergencies and disasters 4.3 Strategies for engaging local CCR&R agencies to conduct training sessions for child care providers on how to be prepared for a disaster 4.4 Provisions for incorporating emergency preparedness and response planning within quality rating improvement systems, if established by the Lead Agency20 5.
-Provi sion of Temporary Child Care Services After a Disaster21 5.1 Coordination with emergency management officials, voluntary organizations, and CCR&R agencies to implement temporary child care services after a disaster, including establishment of contracts or agreements 5.2 Temporary operating standards (or provisions for temporarily waiving certain child care regulatory requirements) to accommodate providers that need to relocate and/or the provision of temporary child care in alternate facilities, such as shelters21 5.3 Strategy for training and identifying pre- approved child care providers who have undergone criminal history and background checks that are willing to assist with provision of temporary child care after a disaster 5.4 Strategy for pre-positioning supplies for use in establishment of temporary child care, or to provide additional supplies to child care providers that remain open23 5.5 Provisions to quickly establish and manage temporary child care in non-traditional settings when existing facilities have been severely damaged or destroyed23 6.
-Rebu ilding Child Care After a Disaster24
+3.5 Coordination with education agencies and local school districts to ensure planning for schools and child care programs are consistent and complement each other 3.6 Coordination with public health agencies to ensure timely and accurate communication with child care providers in the event of apublic health emergency 16 3.7 Coordination with voluntary organizations that provide support for child care and provision of temporary child care or respite care services (if needed) 3.8 Coordination with local business owners and non-profit organizations to donate supplies to child care providers to stock emergency kits 3.9 Coordination with tribal communities and agencies, when applicable, to ensure tribal child care programs are included in statewide emergency planning and response efforts 3.10 Coordination with social service agencies that also serve families with young children 3.11 Coordination across State jurisdictional lines, particularly in border States which may serve families that must be evacuated from disaster areas 4.
+Regu latory Requirements and Technical Assistance for Child Care Providers20 4.1 Coordination with child care licensing and regulatory agencies to ensure providers plan in advance for disasters, including provisions for evacuation and relocation, shelter-in-place, reunification with families, and accommodation of children with special needs 4.2 Strategies to provide ongoing technical assistance, training, resources, and support to center-based and family child care providers to help them better prepare for emergencies and disasters 4.3 Strategies for engaging local CCR&R agencies to conduct training sessions for child care providers on how to be prepared for a disaster 4.4 Provisions for incorporating emergency preparedness and response planning within quality rating improvement systems, if established by the Lead Agency 5.
+Prov ision of Temporary Child Care Services After a Disaster23 5.1 Coordination with emergency management officials, voluntary organizations, and CCR&R agencies to implement temporary child care services after a disaster, including establishment of contracts or agreements 5.2 Temporary operating standards (or provisions for temporarily waiving certain child care regulatory requirements) to accommodate providers that need to relocate and/or the provision of temporary child care in alternate facilities, such as shelters 5.3 Strategy for training and identifying pre- approved child care providers who have undergone criminal history and background checks that are willing to assist with provision of temporary child care after a disaster 5.4 Strategy for pre-positioning supplies for use in establishment of temporary child care, or to provide additional supplies to child care providers that remain open 5.5 Provisions to quickly establish and manage temporary child care in non-traditional settings when existing facilities have been severely damaged or destroyed